We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 Safety and Side Effects of Vaping CBD

 You cannot get high from vaping pure CBD because it’s non-intoxicating.
-Although full-spectrum vape juice does contain 0.3% or less of THC, this amount isn’t enough to cause any mind-altering effects.
+Although full-spectrum vape juice does contain 0.3% or less THC, this amount isn’t enough to cause any mind-altering effects.

 Aside from that, vaping CBD carries the same health risks as vaping regular e-liquids.
 There’s some evidence that the ingredients used in vape products are toxic and that vaping may increase your risk of cardiovascular issues (3,4,5).